SarthakMakhija/tech-lessons/README.md

 ## Introduction

+[tech-lessons.in](https://tech-lessons.in/) is now a [hugo](https://github.com/SarthakMakhija/tech-lessons-hugo-theme) theme.
+This repository is now a readonly repository.

 [tech-lessons.in](https://tech-lessons.in/) is a [Jekyll](https://jekyllrb.com/) based blog and this repository is a Jekyll theme forked from [https://github.com/sylhare/Type-on-Strap](https://github.com/sylhare/Type-on-Strap).

 ## Installation & Usage